 Tourmaline gems often contain high concentrations of iron and/or manganese, and they are the most magnetic of all natural transparent gemstones that are allochromatic (colored by impurities).
 For our study of magnetism, we examined over 150 Tourmaline gems in a wide range of colors and shades.
 The findings presented here include magnetic responses to a magnet as well as magnetic susceptibility measurements taken for each Tourmaline using a Hoover balance.

-Red Uvite: The Uvite Tourmaline species intermixes with the Dravite species, and the two cannot be individually identified or separated without advanced testing.
+Uvite: The Uvite Tourmaline species is often included and rarely faceted as gemstones.
+Uvite intermixes with the Dravite species, and the two cannot be individually identified or separated without advanced testing.
 According to the sellers of the the two red Brazilian Tourmalines shown below, these gems are from deposits known to be Uvite.
 Both gems are strongly magnetic due to iron (Fe2+).

 Brownish Red Uvite (1.47ct, Strong, SI 243)